grafana/thema/docs/go-usage.md

 		Lineage:     lin,
         // "What data format are we expecting as input?"
 		Loader:      kernel.NewJSONDecoder("shipinput.json"),
-        // "What schema version are we targeting?"
+        // "What version of teh schema are we targeting?"
 		To:          thema.SV(1, 0),
         // "What Go type do we want our data to end up in?"
 		TypeFactory: &Ship{},